 Financial liabilities are classified as financial liabilities at FVTPL or other financial liabilities, as appropriate.
-The group determines the classification of its financial liabilities at initial recognition.
-All financial liabilities are recognized initial at fair value net of directly attributable transaction costs.
+The Company determines the classification of its financial liabilities at initial recognition.
+All financial liabilities are recognized initially at fair value net of directly attributable transaction costs.
 After initial recognition, other financial liabilities are subsequently measured at amortized cost using the effective interest rate ("EIR").
 Gains and losses are recognized in profit or loss when the liabilities are derecognized as well as through the EIR amortization process.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included in finance costs in the consolidated statement of comprehensive income (loss).
+The EIR amortization is included in finance costs in the consolidated statements of comprehensive loss.

-The Company classifies its trade and other payables, short term loan, lease liability and long term debt as other financial liabilities.
+The Company classifies its trade and other payables, short term loans, and Canada emergency business account loan as other financial liabilities.